-SHRI SHRIDHAR WASUDEO DHABE; My second supplementary is this.
-When this process of production of single-cell protein from crude oil was started in our country, the seeds were costlier, but now when the prices of crude oil are going so high and we have to import it, will it not be profitable to have cultivation of soyabean and oilseeds more for the animal feeds than continuing this costly affairs of having a protein cell based on crude oil?
-And also by how much has the pricegone up?
+SHRIDHAR WASUDEO SHRT DHABE.
+My second supplementary is this.
+When this process of production of single-cell protein from crude was started in our country, the seeds were costlier, but now when prices of crude oil are going so high and we have to import it, will it not be profitable to have cultivation of soyabean and oilseeds more for the animal feeds than continuing costly affairs of having a protein cell And also by based on crude oil? how much has the pricegone up?

-SHRI CHANDRA PATAP NARATN SINGH; Sir, the project was started some time in the sixties and a sum of Rs.
+SHRI CHANDRA PATAP NARAIN SINGH: Sir, the project was started some time in the sixties and a sum of Rs.
 15 lakhs has been spent towards research of this project in the Gujarat Refinery.
-Another team of scientists looked into the issue and they have Tecommended that simultaneously we must also carry out a single-cell project from molasses and they have requested for two additional fermenters which will soon be placed.
-Sir, the hon.
+Another team of scientists looked into the issue and they have recommended that simultaneously we must also carry out a single-cell project from molasses and they have requested for two additional fermenters which will soon be placed.
+Sir, hon.
 Member has raised a point which, I think, should be clarified.
-Why should sovabean not be the only means of additional protein in India?
-Soyabean lobby in the United States has to a large extent managed to control various companies in the U.S.A. in regard to this project.
-But, Sir, as you know, in India, the nutritional value of our food is very poor and we must keep open all avenues of discovering protein for the millions that we have to feed.
+Why should soyabean not be the only means of additional protein in India?
+Soyabean lobby in the United States has to a large extent managed control various companies in the U.S.A. in regard to this project.
+But, Sir, as you know in India, the nutritional value of our food is very poor and we must keep open all avenues of discovering protein for the lions that we have to feed.

-SHRIDHAR WASUDEO DHABE: Sir, my question was about the increase in the cost, comparing when you started producing it in 1969 and the single-cell production of protein today.
+SHRI SHRIDHAR WASUDEO DHABE: Sir, my question was about the increase in the cost, comparing when you started producing it in 1969 and the single-cell production of protein today.
 What is the percentage of rise in the cost?
 That was the main question.
 Otherwise, it would be a costly affair.